Election FAQs During COVID-19

 - May we hold our elections electronically?

-Yes, the International Board of Directors has authorized districts and multiple districts to conduct conventions and/or elections via alternative means, such as mail, email, mobile application or other reasonable method such as utilizing a third-party election vendor.
+Yes, the International Board of Directors has authorized districts and multiple districts to conduct conventions and/or elections via alternative means, such as mail, email, mobile application or other reasonable method such as utilizing a third-party election vendor to ensure free and fair elections.

 - Does LCI recommend a particular platform for meetings or elections?